hama-projects/Digital-Wallet-Payment-Processing-System/README.md

 - Real-time transaction processing
 - Event-driven architecture
 - Docker containerization
-- Scalable microservice migration
+- Cloud deployment (AWS / Azure)

 ---

 ## Note

 This project is a FinTech simulation built for learning and portfolio purposes.
-It does not represent a production-level financial system.
+It does not process real financial transactions.

 ---